Last updated on: September 30th, 2022

 If an employee works on a public holiday, an employer shall pay the employee the total of:

-• For each hour or part of an hour in which the employee works or be at the employer’s disposal an amount calculated at a rate of 1.5 times the employee’s hourly wage; or an amount calculated in the prescribed manner for a prescribed category of employees.
+• For each hour or part of an hour in which the employee works or is at the employer’s disposal an amount calculated at a rate of 1.5 times the employee’s hourly wage; or an amount calculated in the prescribed manner for a prescribed category of employees.

 The Saskatchewan Employment Act, S.S.
 2013, Ch.
 S-15.1, §§ 2-24 – 2-29.